DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 2-4 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Murphy (US 2017/0281913).
+Claim(s) 1-5 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Murphy (US 2017/0281913) in view of Devereux (US 2018/0126127).

 Murphy discloses the catheter being used in a blood vessel of a patient (par.
 0028), but is silent about the size of the catheter.
 There is no evidence of record that establishes that changing the outer diameter of the flexible body of the catheter would result in a difference in function of the system.
 Further, a person having ordinary skill in the art, being faced with modifying the outer diameter of Murphy catheter would have a reasonable expectation of success in making such a modification and it appears the device would function as intended being given the claimed diameter.
-Therefore, it would have been obvious to one having ordinary skill in the art before the effective filling date of the claimed invention to modify the outer diameter of the flexible body of the catheter between 1.98 and 2 mm inclusive as an obvious matter of design choice within the skill of the art.
+Therefore, it would have been obvious to one having ordinary skill in the art before the effective filling date of the claimed invention to modify the outer diameter of the elongated flexible body of the catheter between 1.98 and 2 mm inclusive as an obvious matter of design choice within the skill of the art.

 Murphy discloses the catheter being used in a blood vessel of a patient (par.
 0028), but is silent about the size of the catheter.
 There is no evidence of record that establishes that changing the inner diameter of the flexible body of the catheter would result in a difference in function of the system.
 Further, a person having ordinary skill in the art, being faced with modifying the outer diameter of Murphy catheter would have a reasonable expectation of success in making such a modification and it appears the device would function as intended being given the claimed diameter.
-Therefore, it would have been obvious to one having ordinary skill in the art before the effective filling date of the claimed invention to modify the inner diameter of the flexible catheter body from 1.83 and 1.9 inclusive as an obvious matter of design choice within the skill of the art.
+Therefore, it would have been obvious to one having ordinary skill in the art before the effective filling date of the claimed invention to modify the inner diameter of the elongated flexible body of the catheter between 1.83 and 1.9mm inclusive as an obvious matter of design choice within the skill of the art.

 However, Murphy teaches the device includes low-friction surfaces (par.
 0048) such that the device is made from low friction material (e.g. PTFE).